 And the men were fantastic characters in themselves, some of them mean and some of them romantic, but all of them helping Darby realise who she is, what she needs, and who she really wants to be with.

 I also liked the myriad of other characters in Darby’s life.
 Her dysfunctional friends, Sara and Jim, were interesting characters.
 I liked seeing how Sara matured and went through life, struggling to find herself as she becomes an adult.

 I thought there were some really comedic parts of this show, as Darby matures and changes throughout her life.
 Darby made mistakes in all the relationships she was in, and the fact that her love life is not like a fairytale made this an honest, real, gritty representation of a young woman’s experiences with men as she grows up and matures.

 However, there were a few things I didn’t like about this series.
 I thought the ending was quite abrupt, and after lots of episodes chronicling Darby’s life I was surprised by the sudden ending.
 I’m also not a huge fan of narration, but this series kept it to a minimum so it didn’t put me off too much.

 Overall, I really enjoyed this show and I think it was a brilliant portrayal of one woman’s journey to find her “one true love”, experiencing heartbreak and disaster along the way.
 It showed the unexpected ups and downs of life, and it reminded me a little of ‘This is Us‘ in its honesty.

-Have you watched this show?
+What do you think of my review of ‘Love Life’?
 Would you consider giving it a go?
 Are you a fan of Anna Kendrick?